California Chess History

 by Kerry Lawless

 Southern California has had a Hall of Fame for many years (See Article in The California Chess Reporter section).
 Both Guthrie McClain and Martin Morrison have tried (in vain) to create a Northern and Central California Hall of Fame by having their readership vote for inductees.
 I, on the other hand, have no problem with simply replacing a fair and democratic vote with my own picks.
 My criteria are simple: 10+ years of extreme service to California Chess or 20+ years of very good service.
+California Chess Superstars are those Hall of Famers who have given 20+ years of extreme service or have devoted their life to California chess.
+(California chess refers to the greater chess community, both adult and scholastic, of either Northern or Southern California.
+Not just one club or school.)
 This list is only a start, some people I would have put in the Hall of Fame never got back to me.
 In due time, they will be included...
 As you can see, the list is short on Southern California and Central California worthies: to have your picks included please email me with their biographical data (birth; death (if applicable); what they did; when they did it; and where (city) they did it).
 My thanks go to John Donaldson for taking the time to research and write some of these mini-biographies.
 Corrections to posted material are gladly accepted.

 DR. WALTER ROMAINE LOVEGROVE (1869-1956): The good doctor was the first celebrated California champion from 1891 (When he won a match from Joseph Redding, who claimed the championship of the Pacific Coast, by a score of 7-1.) through the First World War.
 He was a beacon of Western chess strength in a largely unknown age (with regard to California chess history).
 All the great players who passed through the area (Dr. Emanuel Lasker, Harry Pillsbury, Frank Marshall, J.W.
 Showalter, etc.) played this SF Mechanics' Institute champion and were generally astonished by his strength.
 During his later years, USCF awarded him the title Master Emeritus.